As a Member of Parliament, it is my job to represent all of my constituents, whatever their age, and whether or not they voted for me.

 - I can raise your concern publicly and locally

-You should be aware that there is a strict Parliamentary protocol which prevents me from intervening on behalf of another MP’s constituents - you can find out if I am your MP by entering your postcode here.
+You should be aware that there is a Parliamentary convention which means I would not typically intervent on behalf of another MP’s constituents - you can find out if I am your MP by entering your postcode here.